|

 posted on SCI (soc.culture.iranian) on

-One of the unfortunate results of the
+One of the unfortunate results of the defeat of progressive movement in Iran has

-Elsewhere, one sees other cult attractions among Iranians.
-For example, one of these cults is the cult of moonies.
-In fact the moonies, even have a Farsi webpage:
+these cults is the cult of moonies.
+In fact the moonies, even have a Farsi

 The moonies use the parent and family approach a lot.
-Please see the following URL's called "True Parents Organization":
+Please see the following

-They try to seek their roots in esoteric traditions such as Swedenborg, which are not necessarily confirmation of their stand to legitimize themselves:
+They try to seek their roots in esoteric traditions such as Swedenborg, which

 http://www.tparents.org/library/unification/talks/yokim/emanu3.htm